-- treating students as though they have the same background, incoming knowledge, and life experiences outside the classroom. - something addressed one time with no need to revisit. - providing scaffolds without a plan to gradually remove supports.
+- reserved only for students that receive accommodations identified in IEPs or 504s. - treating students as though they have the same background, prior knowledge, and life experiences outside the classroom. - something addressed one time with no need to revisit. - providing scaffolds without a plan to gradually remove supports.

-- Addresses needs of all learners - Provide student voice and choice
+- Addressing the needs of all learners - Provide student voice and choice

-Digital instructional content and materials represent people with diverse backgrounds, skills, and abilities
+Ensure digital instructional materials represent people with diverse backgrounds, skills, and abilities

-PHASE 1 PHASE 2 PHASE 3 PHASE 4 EDUCATORS SHOULD SEE Digital instructional content and materials do not represent diverse skills, backgrounds, or abilities Educators use age- appropriate digital content and materials that are culturally and socially relevant to all their students Educators use a variety of age-appropriate digital content and materials that are culturally and socially relevant to all their students and expose students to other cultures and societies Educators encourage students to make selections between digital content, materials, and activities that showcase their unique values, strengths, experiences, interests, and backgrounds Students choosing digital content, materials, and activities that showcase their unique values, strengths, experiences, interests, and backgrounds
+PHASE 1 PHASE 2 PHASE 3 PHASE 4

+Digital instructional content and materials do not represent diverse skills, backgrounds, or abilities Educators use age-appropriate digital content and materials that are culturally and socially relevant to all their students

+Educators use a variety of age-appropriate digital content and materials that are culturally and socially relevant to all their students and expose students to other cultures and societies

+Educators use a variety of age-appropriate digital content and materials to provide opportunities to interact with other cultures and societies (e.g., virtual field trips, video conferencing with students from different cultures, etc.)

+- Students using digital tools to explore places and cultures (e.g., virtual field trips, listen to music, view artwork, etc.) - Students exploring information provided by the teacher to build background knowledge

+6-12 EDUCATORS SHOULD SEE...

+Students engaged in digital content, materials, and activities that showcase other cultures and societies

-Use of digital tools and instructional practices that accommodate the learning needs of all students
+Use digital tools and instructional practices that accommodate the learning needs of all students